• Home

 Getting a landscaping quote

-When I first commenced as a designer, it was put to me by a client that I should offer an advisory value-add service by staying on as an independent consultant.
-My role is to guide them through the rest of the build process, given that I helped create the vision of their garden.
+When I first commenced as a designer, a client suggested I offer an advisory, value-added service by continuing as an independent consultant.
+My role is to guide them through the rest of the build process, since I helped create the vision for their garden.
 They needed help in getting and interpreting the landscaping quotes that they were receiving.

 The more gardens I have designed, the more I have realised the need for the service.
-There are a minefield of things that need to be navigated.
-For clients that don’t have experience, it is not easy to qualify the trades that need to be involved.
-You may be going with gut-feel and intuition, rather than technical know-how.
+There’s a minefield of things to navigate.
+For clients without experience, it is not easy to determine which trades are needed.
+You may be going with gut feel and intuition rather than technical know-how.

 We will explore the first.